Business/Career Tech

 Better still, they can easily switch between different modes of communication.
 They can even choose to use either mobile phones or computers without loss of functionality.
 Google Chat, Slack, Discord and Microsoft Teams are great examples of team chat apps.

-It is extremely useful when you can expose your computer desktop (or mobile phone) to your colleagues or team members to explain what you are doing.
+It is extremely useful when you can expose your computer desktop (or phone screen) to your colleagues or team members to explain a concept.
 This will aid better comprehension.
 They can see your movements, the open applications and files on your desktop, and follow your reasoning or presentation as you speak.
-Popular screen sharing apps include Zoom, Slack, Surfly and Google Meet.
+Popular screen sharing apps include Zoom, Slack, Surfly, and Google Meet.

 Video conferencing is often bundled together with other real-time communication tools.
 You will find this feature in Zoom, Slack, Ringcentral, Microsoft Teams, WebEx meetings, and Google Meet.